erlang-ls/erlang_ls/README.md

 Plug 'hyhugh/coc-erlang_ls', {'do': 'yarn install --frozen-lockfile'}
 ```

-in your `init.vim` or `.vimrc` plugin section, then restart vim and run
-`:PlugInstall`.
-If the erlang_ls server is running, then upon NeoVim starting
+Then restart vim and run `:PlugInstall`.
+If the erlang_ls server is running,
-you should see the message that Coc has connected to erlang_ls:
+then when vim starts you should see the message that Coc has connected to it:

 ```vim
 [coc.nvim] coc-erlang_ls is ready